 Not if you consider patching to be hard work.
 After all, the whole point of this approach is to tell you exactly what to patch as soon as possible.

 But what this approach does accomplish is to make vulnerability management more effective.

 Rather than setting your priorities based on theoretical analysis, it gives you the latest real-world intelligence you need to zero in on imminent risks before it’s too late.

-That way, when you actually do the legwork of patching vulnerabilities, you can be confident that you’re applying the patches that are most urgent – not as of the time they were assigned a CVSS score, but as of right now.
+That way, when you do the legwork of patching vulnerabilities, you can be confident that you’re applying the most urgent patches – not as of the time they were assigned a CVSS score, but as of right now.

 How does the Cybersixgill DVE Score work, and how does it offer you a more effective approach to cybersecurity vulnerability management?